thiagovsk/neomood/docs/mappings.md

 - `<esc>` - Toggle/clear cursors (when multiple active)

 ### Notes (Obsidian) - [epwalsh/obsidian.nvim](https://github.com/epwalsh/obsidian.nvim)

+Obs: You need to enable the plugin on obsidian.lua first to use.

 - `<leader>sn` - Search notes
 - `<leader>bn` - New note